serverlinkdev/shoNuff/README.md

 Just follow the easy "Usage" instructions below to use the program.
 After successfully using the program you can now:

+1. click a link in a web browser that uses the ut2004:// and it will launch the Unreal Tournament 2004 and proceed to launch that game server
-1. paste a ut2004:// in the address bar of your favorite browser and it will launch Unreal Tournament 2004 and proceed to launch that game server.
+2. paste a ut2004:// in the address bar of your favorite browser and it will launch Unreal Tournament 2004 and proceed to launch that game server.
-2. paste a ut2004:// in the run dialog of Windows and it will launch Unreal Tournament 2004 and proceed to launch that game server.
+3. paste a ut2004:// in the run dialog of Windows and it will launch Unreal Tournament 2004 and proceed to launch that game server.

 ## Installation: